DanRuderman/EmComMap/README.md

 methods = GET, PUT, POST, HEAD, DELETE headers = accept, authorization, content-type, origin, referer, x-csrf-token
 ```
 Restart CouchDB:
 `$ sudo /etc/init.d/couchdb restart`

+Note: With newer versions of CouchDB you may need to insated enable CORS through the CouchDB web configuration console, setting origins to "*".

 Set up databases using web configuration tool.
 Direct your browser to
 `http://<host>:5984/_utils/`, where `<host>` is the hostname or IP address